agorodinskaya/TeamTaskList-1/README.md

 #### Demo :

-To see life demo please follow the link [Task Planner](https://goofy-archimedes-84bd01.netlify.app/).
+To see the demo please follow the link [Task Planner](https://goofy-archimedes-84bd01.netlify.app/).

 ##### What it does and how it works: